 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where aleksandrovite typically forms.
+Look in metamorphic rocks country, the host setting where aleksandrovite typically forms.
 If you start seeing spurrite, cuspidine, larnite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.